eddysul/translation-app/README.md

 - Arrays with mixed types
 - Emojis and special formatting

-Run through these manually using the JSON upload feature to validate translation quality.
+Run through these manually using the JSON upload feature or copy paste the text files to validate translation quality.

 ## Deployment

-Deployed on **Vercel** at: [Your Vercel URL]
+Deployed using **Vercel** at: https://translation-app-psi-ivory.vercel.app/

-### Deployment Steps
-1. Push code to public GitHub repository
-2. Connect repository to Vercel
-3. Add environment variables in Vercel dashboard
-4. Deploy with one click

-## Technologies Used

-- **Frontend**: Next.js 16.1.1, React 19.2.3, TypeScript, TailwindCSS 4
-- **Backend**: Next.js API Routes
-- **AI APIs**: OpenAI (via proxy), Anthropic (via proxy)
-- **State Management**: React Hooks
-- **Styling**: CSS Custom Properties + TailwindCSS

-## Credits

-- Built with Next.js and Vercel
-- Uses official OpenAI and Anthropic SDKs
-- Inspired by modern translation tools like Google Translate and DeepL